-- Hay Street, which is reserved for 'Other Regional Roads; - Subiaco Oval, inclusive of the oval, grandstand, Kitchener Park and car parking facilities, Mueller Park (and adjacent portion of Coghlan Road) and Princess Margaret Hospital are within the Subiaco Redevelopment Scheme Area; and - Perth Modern School and adjacent portions of Roberts Road and Subiaco Road, which are reserved as 'Public Purpose - High School.'
+- Hay Street, which is reserved for 'Other Regional Roads; - Subiaco Oval, inclusive of the oval, grandstand, Kitchener Park and car parking facilities reserved for 'Parks and Recreation (Restricted); - Mueller Park and the adjacent portion of Coghlan Road, which are reserved as 'Parks and Recreation'; - Perth Modern School and adjacent portions of Roberts Road and Subiaco Road, which are reserved as 'Public Purpose - High School'; and - The Princess Margaret Hospital site, which has been identified as an area subject to the Redevelopment Scheme/Act and will become part of the Subiaco Redevelopment Scheme in the future.

-An extract of the Metropolitan Region Scheme map is outlined in Figure 2.
+An extract of the Metropolitan Region Scheme map is outlined in Figure 3.